etwatson/tidepool/README.md

 # tidepool
 A guide for computational analysis on tidepool

-To read the markup files, use the following command:
+To read the most up-to-date markup files on your computer, use the following command:

 ```grip tidepool.md```